Women's Participation in Open Source Software: A Survey of the Literature: Research Method

-We executed the research protocol, summarized in Fig.\ref{fig_method}), which comprised the following six steps to execute the search string in selected databases, remove duplicates between databases using manual de-duplication, read and filter the papers applying IC and EC, execute snowballing, and contact the most prolific authors to find additional studies.
+We executed the research protocol, summarized in Fig.\ref{fig_method}, which comprised the following six steps: execute the search string in selected databases, remove duplicates between databases using manual de-duplication, read and filter the papers applying IC and EC, perform the snowballing, and contact the most prolific authors to find additional studies.
+Fig.~\ref{fig_method} shows the number of papers selected in each step of the selection process.
+Throughout the paper, we refer to the selected primary studies with ‘PS’ (e.g., (PS1)) to distinguish them from citations to other references (e.g., [1]).

-\textit{Step1: Executing Search}.
+\textit{Step 1: Search}.
 In November 2020, we performed the search on the selected search databases and found 2,396 papers.
-Fig.~\ref{fig_method} shows the number of papers selected in each step of the selection process.
-We refer to the selected primary studies with ‘PS’ (e.g., (PS1)) to distinguish them from citations to other references (e.g., [1]).

-\textit{Step2: Remove Duplicates}.
-We used a spreadsheet to store and organize the retrieved papers, and we ordered the papers by title and manually removed 482 duplicates, avoiding automatic removal.
+\textit{Step 2: Remove Duplicates}.
+We used a spreadsheet to store and organize the retrieved papers, ordered the papers by title, and manually removed 482 duplicates.

-\textit{Step3-4: Select Primary Studies}.
+\textit{Steps 3 and 4: Select Primary Studies}.
 Selection of papers followed the guidelines proposed by Kitchenham and Charters~\cite{kitchenham2007guidelines} and Petersen et al.~\cite{petersen2015guidelines} using the steps shown in Fig.\ref{fig_method}.
-In the first step, we analyzed only the paper's title and abstract, consulting the entire text only when necessary to reach a confident judgment.
+In the first step, we analyzed only the papers' title and abstract, consulting the entire text only when necessary to reach a confident judgment.
 In the second step, we filtered the papers considering the full-text reading.
 In both filters, papers were included to match the inclusion criteria or excluded if they fit any exclusion criteria.

-\textit{Step5: Backward and Forward Snowballing:} For Backward Snowballing, we conducted a single-step snowballing sampling, checking the papers' references and looking for additional relevant papers.
+\textit{Step 5: Backward and Forward Snowballing:} For Backward Snowballing, we conducted a single-step snowballing sampling, checking the primary studies references and looking for additional relevant papers.
 This step resulted in four additional primary studies.
 For Forward Snowballing, we also conducted a single-step sampling, checking what other papers cited the selected papers.
 This step resulted in nine additional primary studies.